Parent's Guide: Helping Your Student Apply to Medical School

 When is parental involvement appropriate?

 Many colleges have health professions advisors whose job is to assist students and alumni with their applications to schools in the health professions and from whom applicants can seek reliable and relevant guidance.
-There are publications and resources available from the National Association of Advisors for the Health Professions.
-Their website also gives advice for applicants attending a school without a designated pre-health advisor or for those who have already graduated.

 What type of parental involvement is permitted when applying for financial aid?

 Although students are considered independent for federal loans, schools often will request parental financial information to determine student eligibility for institutional scholarships or grants, or possibly institutional loans.
 You can help your child by providing the information requested in a timely manner; however, financial aid offices usually only discuss a student’s financial aid status or eligibility with the student.
 Talking to your son or daughter about financing their education is extremely important.
 Discussing what their financial responsibilities will be, how to budget their money, where to turn for reliable financial guidance, and other financial concepts prior to going to school will help the student transition from being financially dependent to being financially competent and confident.
 You can review together for helpful information, resources and tools.

 Why am I being asked to provide financial data for the AAMC Fee Assistance Program if my child is applying as financially independent?